nickav/myspace/data/posts/0001_hello_world.md

 Given your situation, what is the most interesting thing you could be working on?
 And why are you not working on it?

-Many people chase money, prestiege, ....
+Many people chase money, prestige, ....
 But I want to work on things that are interesting to me.
 Too much of work is largely uninspiring.
 Especially on the web.
 Browsers are this incredible mess of complexity.
-The speed of light is more like the speed of sound.
+The speed of light is more like the speed of sound and yet computers are insanely fast.
+But I think we can do better!